Bhumbra/DeepNodal/QUICKSTART.md

 penultimate level with the level two levels earlier in the stack.
 Have a look at the graph in TensorBoard to visualise the nature of the concatenation.

-If desired, the `level` components can be accessed in code: `mod.levels[i]`, where `i` is the index.
+If desired, the `level` components can be accessed in code: `mod[i]`, where `i` is the index.
 Note however how the architecture specification comprises a list of integers in this case with no tuples in sight despite in the previous example where a level architecture is expressed as a tuple.
 DeepNodal is able to interpret this architecture specification as a series of single-stream levels.
 In effect `arch = [100, 100, 100, 10]` is equivalent to `arch = [(100), (100), (100), (10)]`.
 However if a design includes multiple parallel streams, then tuples are required for those